 Universal Biosensors Pty Ltd leases approximately 5,000 square meters of office, research and development and manufacturing facilities at 1 Corporate Avenue, Rowville in Melbourne, Australia.
-The lease for the premises at 1 Corporate Avenue Rowville expires on March 31, 2014 with two options to renew the lease for successive five year periods.
+The lease for the premises at 1 Corporate Avenue Rowville expires on March 31, 2019 with two options to renew the lease for successive five year periods.

-We manufacture our test strips using custom manufacturing equipment.
+We will manufacture our test strips using custom manufacturing equipment.

 Depending on the number of strips required to be manufactured, it may become necessary in the future for us to acquire additional large scale equipment to satisfy manufacturing demand.
-If our existing facilities and equipment are fully utilized for the manufacture of test strips for one of our customers or partners, we will need to secure additional or alternative facilities and establish additional large scale equipment sufficient to future manufacturing requirements.
+If our existing facilities and equipment are fully utilized for the manufacture of test strips for one of our customers or our own products, we will need to secure additional or alternative facilities and establish additional large scale equipment sufficient to future manufacturing requirements.
+Given that we no longer manufacture for LifeScan, we do not expect we will require additional facilities for some time.